Inspiration Ayna Paisley: Encaustic Art and Contemporary Impressionism

 She emphasizes the importance of focusing on your art and practice more than just the number of followers or the creation of content.
 For her, social media is only a tool to share her art with a broader audience and we couldn’t agree more.

 Such a supportive community inspired Ayna to keep going even amidst times of creativity blocks.
-Ayna developed her art practice continuously experimenting on a varied range of mediums from acrylics, gouache, pastels, pencils, crayons and paper.
+Ayna developed her art practice continuously experimenting on a varied range of mediums from gouache, watercolor, acrylics, pastels, pencils, crayons and paper.
 All this she shared with her audience through social media and she is grateful for her background in journalism as it became instrumental in expressing herself well with her art audience, skills that made it easier to communicate her story in engaging ways.

 Ayna’s desire to share her knowledge and help aspiring artists eventually grew into a passion for teaching.
 She started teaching through her YouTube channel and later tried doing live demos and workshops for big groups of students.